The LSAT: Gate Keeper to a Career in Law

 Critics point out that even if the test is a valid predictor of first year law grades, it may not be an accurate gauge of performance as a lawyer.
 Skills such as creativity, negotiation, and oral argument are not measured by the time-pressured, multiple choice format of the LSATs.
 More troubling, the LSAT, like other high pressure, high stakes standardized tests, tends to favor certain racial, ethnic, gender, regional and economic groups.
 Put simply, white males from affluent New England backgrounds do better than others.
 Without wading into the intense debates that these results may trigger, one issue stands out: performance on the LSAT is significantly affected by test preparation, and test preparation is significantly more available to students from affluent backgrounds.

-There is strong evidence that better preparation produces better test scores: this is true of all standardized tests, and is the foundation of the business plans of for-profit test preparation companies.
+There is strong evidence that better preparation produces better test scores: this is true of all standardized tests, and is the foundation of the business plan of for-profit test preparation companies.
 In fact, most test prep companies explicitly advertise the expected score increases provided by their instruction, and several have money-back higher-score guarantees.

 Affluent students have better access to the tools and time required to elevate their scores.
 With test prep fees that range from hundreds to thousands of dollars, and full-time study courses that may stretch from weeks to months, it is not surprising that dedicated students from well-to-do backgrounds have a better chance to earn high scores than others.